sachaRfd/TS-DiffuGen-Thesis/README.md

     python src/train_test.py --config configs/test_pre_trained_diffusion_with_graphs.yml
     ```

 2. Samples from the test set will be generated within the chosen model's Samples directory.
-This should take around 2 hours for the whole testset.
-Please be patient :)
+This should take around 2 hours for the whole test set.

 ### Evaluating Samples